 Paul Gregory: Mr. Gregory congratulated Charles Woodard on being elected Vice Chairman.
 He further said that Mr. Woodard usually takes the Vice Chairman when he knows that the Chairman is not going anywhere.
 Mr. Gregory began his remarks by saying that the Board has had a number of positive things tonight but he wanted them to take this as positive even though it will have some negative words in it.
 He fully realized that times change and that he may be in a minority in the issue he was about to speak on.
 However, to respect our past and gentlemen you have really messed up our historic courthouse or have allowed it to be messed up.
 He does not know if the Board had a hand in it or if someone else did it but you have allowed it to happen.
 During the Christmas season here, he feels like he has a right to speak on this issue as he was the second County Manager and he served for over 18 years.
 At the direction of the County Commissioners back then, he typically preserved the courthouse as it was for fifty generations.
 This Christmas lighting of the courthouse as it has been done this year is a travesty.
 It degrades the historical value of the courthouse that the county board of commissioners preserved in the past.
 It should not have been turned into a circus or a carnival as it has been.
 The courthouse in the past made it simple - lights in the windows, large wreaths on the doors, flood lights on the building, It was seen as an historic building in downtown Hertford that was built in the early 1800's that we could all be proud of.
 We can still be proud of that building if is kept unless there is some things that need to be done on the inside or he asked Frank if it had been done.
 Mr. Heath asked Mr. Gregory to be more specific.
 The front of the courthouse just about looks like it did back in the 1800's.
 It hasn't changed.
-The changes were done to help to give the public better services.
-He just wanted to give his opinion on the lighting and asked that it be turned down a little bit.
-He thanked the Board for allowing him to say what he needed to say about the lighting and hopes that something is done about it and that maybe next year this is not done this way.
+The changes in the courthouse which needed to be done have added to the court system and added to the Register of Deeds.
+These changes were done to help to give the public better services.
+He just wanted to give his opinion on the lighting and hopes that something is done about it and that maybe next year this is not done this way.
 Thank you.